TheSilvered/nest/docs/_syntax.md

 ### String literals

-String literals begin and end with either a single or a double quote but there is a difference between the two: strings with double quotes can span multiple lines.
+String literals begin and end with either single or double quotes but there is a difference between the two: strings with double quotes can span multiple lines.